YRON98/oksana0_0.github.io/index.md

 layout: default
 ---

-I'm a doctoral candidate whose research focuses on urban sensory environments, specifically **soundscapes and smellscapes**, background in architecture, urban planning and acoustic environment in **Harbin Institute of Technology**, now exploring sensory perception in public spaces in Hong Kong, under [prof. Lindborg](./https://scholars.cityu.edu.hk/en/persons/plindbor)'s supervison.
+I'm a doctoral candidate whose research focuses on urban sensory environments, specifically **soundscapes and smellscapes**, background in architecture, urban planning and acoustic environment in **Harbin Institute of Technology**, now exploring sensory perception in public spaces in Hong Kong, under <prof. Lindborg href="https://scholars.cityu.edu.hk/en/persons/plindbor">'s supervison.

 My work aims to enhance the understanding of how auditory and olfactory stimuli influence urban experiences and user interactions.